jwerle/node-histo-server/README.md

 node-histo-server
 =================

-TCP server for streaming data to a histo graph
+TCP server for streaming data to a histogram

 ## install